Lecrapouille/MaxPlus.jl/tutorial/README.md

 - [ScicosLab](http://www.scicoslab.org/) Homepage of the Scilab still developed by some of the researchers who originally developed Scilab at INRIA and ENPC.
-This version contains the max-plus tool.
+This version contains a max-plus toolbox.
 A pdf tutorial is available [here](https://jpquadrat.github.io/TPALGLIN.pdf).

+- [Jarosław Stańczyk](http://gen.up.wroc.pl/stanczyk/mpa/) gives a Matlab version (and/or GNU Octave) including a good introduction to this algebra, modelling, analysis and control of Discrete Event Systems.